WebFreak001/ctfe-data/README.md

 Allows you to put arbitrary data into the executable at CTFE, for later retrieval using a runtime process, e.g. saving meta-data and retreiving it later.

-Limitations: currently only supported on LDC on linux.
-GDC on linux needs `align(16)` on the passed in data.
+Limitations: currently only supported on LDC and GDC on linux.
+GDC on linux further needs `align(16)` on the passed in data.

 ## Example